 Disney movies, especially ones with Disney princesses, get so much crap for the typical ‘Disney romances’ that are always unrealistic and happily ever after.
 Yet no one’s happy when a more realistic ending is presented to them.

-I’m not denying that there is a lot of legitimate criticism for this movie, but this is the main focus of a lot of reviewers and commenters.
+I’m not denying that there is a lot of legitimate criticism for this movie, but the romance stuff is the main focus of a lot of reviewers and commenters.

-In the Disquel we all wish never happened, they don’t try to shove the two together through Disney magic because everyone wanted it; they make him best friends with her and Pheobos’ son, Zephyr, and give him a bland as stale unsalted crackers love interest.
+In the Disquel we all wish never happened, they don’t try to shove the two together through Disney magic because everyone wanted it; they make him best friends with her and Phoebos’ son, Zephyr, and give him a bland-as-stale-unsalted-crackers love interest.